The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies

-We find that stellar particles in the in-situ halo at $z=0$ were formed in the inner regions of the galaxies and were then ejected to the stellar haloes for all cases but one (Auriga 6).
+We find that stellar particles in the in situ halo at $z=0$ were formed in the inner regions of the galaxies and were then ejected to the stellar halos for all cases but one (Auriga 6).
 Additionally, the most massive merger events shown in Fig. \ref{fig:AgeRbirth-inshalo} triggered star formation in the main galaxies.
+We find that the birth of $\sim 8\%$ (Auriga 13) to $\sim 43\%$ (Auriga 4) of the in situ stellar particles located in the stellar halos at $z = 0$ can be associated with a merger event.
 If the satellite was gas-rich, these stellar particles formed during the interactions are born out of the gas provided by the satellite that mixes with the gas already present in the main galaxy.
 Then they are subsequently ejected to greater distances than their $R_{\rm birth}$ where they can be found at $z=0$ by either the same merger event that provided the gas that contributed to their formation or by a later one.
-For instance, this is the case of Auriga 9, where we can see that the galaxy has a considerable amount of in-situ stellar particles with ages of $\sim 6$ Gyr in its stellar halo and that, at the same time that these particles formed, the galaxy was interacting with a satellite of $M_{\rm peak} \approx 10^{10.2} \, M_\odot$ that ended up merging with it.
+For instance, this is the case of Auriga 9, where we can see that the galaxy has a considerable amount of in situ stellar particles with ages of $\sim 6$ Gyr in its stellar halo and that, at the same time that these particles formed, the galaxy was interacting with a satellite of $M_{\rm peak} \approx 10^{10.2} \, M_\odot$ that ended up merging with it.
 Fig. \ref{fig:GasStelFrac} shows the gas and stellar mass fraction (symbolised with circles and stars respectively) of each satellite for $3$ galaxies of our sample, computed at the time when these satellites reached their $M_{\rm peak}$.
 As presented in the right panel of this figure, the satellite involved in the merger that took place $\sim 6$ Gyr ago in Auriga 9 had a considerable amount of gas that contributed to the burst of star formation this galaxy underwent at approximately that same time.
-Merger events happening at different times to a same galaxy help contribute to the variety of stellar ages found at $z=0$ in their in-situ stellar halo.
+Merger events happening at different times to a same galaxy help contribute to the variety of stellar ages found at $z=0$ in their in situ stellar halo.